btcsuite/btcd/docs/README.md

 `~/goprojects` to avoid write permission issues.
 It is also recommended to add `$GOPATH/bin` to your `PATH` at this point.

-**NOTE:** If you are using Go 1.5, you must manually enable the vendor experiment by setting the `GO15VENDOREXPERIMENT` environment variable to `1`.
-This step is not required for Go 1.6.

 - Run the following commands to obtain btcd, all dependencies, and install it:

 ```bash